FrankieT19/rg-sp-ds-style/README.md

 1. Download **DS-Style-RG-SP-v1.0.zip** from [Releases](https://github.com/FrankieT19/rg-sp-ds-style/releases/latest).
 2. Extract the ZIP.
 Copy its **Roms** folder to your RG SP SD card's root, merging with your existing Roms folder.
-3. Optionally set your username by editing **Roms → APPS → DS Style → username.txt**
+3. Optionally set your username by editing username.txt: **Roms → APPS → DS Style → username.txt**
 4. Safely eject the card, put it back in the RG SP and boot stock OS.
-5. Set the stock OS's theme to Style 1 or Style 2, not MU Style **Settings → Icon Settings → Style 1 / Style 2 / Return to old style**
+5. Set the stock OS's theme to Style 1 or Style 2, not MU Style: **Settings → Icon Settings → Style 1 / Style 2 / Return to old style**
 6. Open **Apps → DS Style**.
 7. Optionally enable **Settings → Startup → Autoboot** to use as your launcher.